AndreaKazu/PowerBi-Projects/README.md

 Explore the different visualizations to gain insights into revenue trends, customer behavior, and product performance.

-🎯 Key Takeaways
+🎯 **Key Takeaways**

 - Revenue showed a declining or stagnant trend, requiring strategic intervention.

 - Certain locations outperformed others, indicating potential areas for business expansion or improvement.
+It may also indicate, in the worst case, that the business should consider abandoning its operation in that are all together.

 - The top 5 customers and best-selling products provided insights into where the business should focus its marketing and sales efforts.